9 Best Places to Travel With Your Baby

 Whether you’re introducing your half pints to capital sights or exploring the city’s leafy neighborhoods, Washington is an easy getaway with a baby.
 The D.C.
 Metro, which links the city’s downtown is clean and easy to navigate, and miles of hike and bike trails along the Potomac River make for lovely afternoon strolls with napping tikes.
 The Willard Hotel, which welcomes nearly 12,000 children every year, has a dedicated kids concierge, who contacts families before arrival to ensure guest rooms (some of the largest in the city) are equip with the things you need most, whether that means microwaves for warming bottles or extra diapers and pails.
 While Georgetown Suites is less hands-on, all of its rooms come with kitchens and bathtubs, both of which are mighty handy when traveling with babies.
 High chairs and cribs are also available.
 Visit the Georgetown Waterfront Park, where you can feed ducks and splash in a sprinkler-like fountain.
 And grab a stylish souvenir at Le Birdies Boutique, which carries little cashmere sweaters and plush baby pea coats.

 This Caribbean island, which has direct flights from dozens of U.S. cities, has several resorts that keep families with tiny first timers in mind.
 Take the Franklyn D. Resort & Spa, located on the island’s northern coastline, which not only has a kids club for toddlers, but also complimentary nanny services.
 These childcare experts—all of which are CPR trained—greet families upon arrival, lend an extra at the beach and pool, and take care of babies and kids while moms and dads go snorkeling or play golf (you know, take a vacation of their own).
 The property’s 78 one- to three-bedroom suites also have separate living and dining areas as well as balconies or garden terraces.
-Further west you’ll find Round Hill Resort, a storied 110-acre where your baby will join a list of past guests that includes Paul McCartney and Ralph Lauren.
+Further west you’ll find Round Hill Hotel and Villas, a storied 110-acre where your baby will join a list of past guests that includes Paul McCartney and Ralph Lauren.
 Guests can book a fully staffed villa or one of 36 hotel guest rooms; family specialists reach out to ensure your family needs (cribs, high chairs, nanny and babysitting services) are met—and likely exceeded.
 Along with pools and tennis courts, the property has a lush, tree-lined beach.